librenms/librenms/doc/Developing/Support-New-OS.md

 - Use `File -> Clean up document` to remove unused gradients, patterns, or markers.
 - Use `File -> Save As -> Plain SVG` to save the final image.

-By optimizing the SVG you can shrink the filesize in some cases to less than 20 %.
+By optimizing the SVG you can shrink the file size in some cases to less than 20 %.
 [SVG Optimizer](https://github.com/svg/svgo) does a great job.
+There is also an [online version](https://jakearchibald.github.io/svgomg/).

 #### Discovery OS